shivakumar96/shortener/README.md

 # How to set up ?

 ## Clone Repository from GitHub
-Run the below command to clone code from github
+Run the below command to clone code from GitHub
 ```
 git clone https://github.com/shivakumar96/url-shortener.git
 ```

 ## build the code (Optional)
-Executable file 'backend' is present in the executables directory, of not run the below command.
+The executable file 'backend' is in the executables directory.
+If not, run the below command.
 ```
 go build -o ./executables
 ```

 ## Install docker and docker-compose (Optional)
-This project will use the Mysql docker image for db setup. <br>
+This project will use the Mysql docker image for the DB setup. <br>
-Run the below command from the url-shortner directory
+Run the below command from the url-shortener directory
 ```
 ./run.sh --db setup
 ```

 ## Run MySQL DB container
-To run the MySQL DB, run the below command from the url-shortner directory
+To run the MySQL DB, run the below command from the url-shortener directory
 ```
 ./run.sh --db up
 ```

-To stop the MySQL DB, run the below command from the url-shortner directory
+To stop the MySQL DB, run the below command from the url-shortener directory
 ```
 ./run.sh --db down
 ```

 ## Run Micro services
-To run the API-Gateway microservice, run the below command from the url-shortner directory
+To run the API-Gateway microservice, run the below command from the url-shortener directory
 ```
 ./run.sh --urlserver gateway
 ```

-To run the Counter microservice, run the below command from the url-shortner directory
+To run the Counter microservice, run the below command from the url-shortener directory
 ```
 ./run.sh --urlserver counter
 ```

-To run the Worker microservice, run the below command from the url-shortner directory
+To run the Worker microservice, run the below command from the url-shortener directory
 ```
 ./run.sh --urlserver worker
 ```

-To run all microservices, run the below command from the url-shortner directory
+To run all microservices, run the below command from the url-shortener directory
 ```
 ./run.sh --urlserver all
 ```